gtrdp/cs-rug-internship/LogBook/README.md

 --------
 - **Thu Apr 14 2016**
 	- Fixing the research proposal.
+	- Learning how to code in Swift (iOS)
 - **Fri Apr 15 2016**
 	- Submitting the starting form.